-2. A pacifier – A pacifier also works – similar to how a chewing gum works for adults.
-The suckling help neutralize the ear pressure.
+A pacifier also works – similar to how a chewing gum works for adults.
+The suckling helps neutralize the ear pressure.
 If your baby does not accept a dummy yet, you can try these tips to help your baby take a pacifier.

 I once saw a flight attendant that pressed two mugs towards a child’s ears and then pulled away quickly.
 The child stopped crying immediately.
 This is the same thing as with your hands.

-6. Something yummy – A bit older children, who have been introduced to sugar, can have a lollipop.
+A bit older children, who have been introduced to sugar can have a lollipop.
 Dum dum lollipops, for example, are small and hence the sugar intake is not huge.
 But this is of course only for kids who have already been introduced to candy!
 Flying is NOT a reason to start.

 Do you have any additional tips on how to avoid ear pain in babies when flying?
 Please share!